Horizontally quasiconvex envelope in the Heisenberg group: H-convex hull

 \subsection{Acknowledgments}

-The work of the second author was supported by JSPS Grants-in-Aid for Scientific Research (No.~19K03574, No.~22K03396).
+The authors are grateful to the anonymous referees for valuable comments, especially to one of the referees for pointing out useful references that help us prove Lemma \ref{rmk convex boundary} and improve the result in Theorem \ref{thm comp2}.
+The work of the second author was supported by JSPS Grants-in-Aid for Scientific Research (No.~19K03574, No.~22K03396) and by funding (Grant No. 205004) from Fukuoka University.
 The work of the third author was supported by JSPS Grant-in-Aid for Research Activity Start-up (No.~20K22315) and JSPS Grant-in-Aid for Early-Career Scientists (No.~22K13947).